paypal/PayPal-iOS-SDK/docs/single_payment.md

 **Avoid fraud!** For an immediate payment, be sure to [verify the proof of payment](https://developer.paypal.com/webapps/developer/docs/integration/mobile/verify-mobile-payment/).

 For an authorization/capture payment, your server must [capture the payment](https://developer.paypal.com/webapps/developer/docs/integration/direct/capture-payment/#capture-the-payment).

+For an order, your server must [process the order](https://developer.paypal.com/webapps/developer/docs/integration/direct/create-process-order/).